• Skip to primary navigation

 Otherwise, the claim will take so long that the incoming tenants will have found somewhere else to live long before a possession order is made.

 Unless the government introduces a quicker possession process, Ground 4A will do little to protect student landlords from the practical fallout of the new regime.
+Although, I suppose it will allow a route to actually evict student tenants (student tenancies which meet the requirements anyway), if this becomes necessary.

 The real problem for student landlords is that discussed in Part 1, ie the right for tenants to move out and end their tenancy early.

 Next time, I will be looking at the options available for student landlords.
+Find links to all the posts in the Series Overview.

 For some more general information on the new Act, see these helpful FAQ for landlords on my Landlord Law site.